Skip to content

 There are more comprehensive notes in the Members’ Handbook and Club policies.

-New leaders can ask for a mentor to assist them.
+New leaders must have a mentor to assist them.

 Responsibilities of the leader.